 Izakaya lost a few points almost immediately with the plating here.
 The sauce, being the Balsamic–Teriyaki Sauce reduction was slopped all over the plate and it was a very inky black in color.
 There was so much of it drenching and pooling on the dumplings that the visual appeal was really diminished.

 To be fair, the sauce wasn’t too bad all in all.
 I am sure many people would really like it, although, for my taste, it was just a bit cloying.
 Had it been prepared with a lighter Soy Sauce, less sugar, and been applied with a little restraint, it might have worked very well.

 The dumplings themselves were not all that good.
 In the first place, it was clear that commercially made wrappers were used (which rarely produce the best results), and in this case the cooking process had left them so that the edges had hardened to a dense cardboard consistency.

 The Onion confit in the filling was very nice and the sweetness of the onions came through very well, but the short-rib beef was disappointing.
 It didn’t taste bad, by any means, but it had been processed excessively and was really not much more than a texture-less paste.
-The concept behind the Gyoza at the Izakaya was very good, but, in the end the execution was very poor.
+The concept behind the Pot-stickers (Gyoza) at Izakaya was very good, but, in the end the execution was very poor.